PhD Exams: Requirements and Philosophy

 For the PhD concentration exam, the student submits a portfolio of work that pertains to the concentration.
-This portfolio should provide samples of the student’s learning in the concentration courses, typically, 3-5 products (course papers, syllabi and instructional materials, electronic material, conference presentations, any outside work that pertains to the student’s development in the concentration, etc.).
+This portfolio should provide samples of the student’s learning in the concentration courses, typically, 3–5 products (course papers, syllabi and instructional materials, electronic material, conference presentations, any outside work that pertains to the student’s development in the concentration, etc.).
 It must also include a reflective essay that shows the student synthesizing knowledge gained across the concentration courses and that narrates the products included in the portfolio.

 Part 2.
-Review of Literature Essay and Annotated Bibliography (50%)
+Review Essay and Annotated Bibliography (50%)

-The second half of the concentration exam consists of two parts: a literature review essay (25 double-spaced pages, maximum, not including works cited) and an annotated bibliography (40-70 sources) addressing a topic, issue, or question that has been designated as the focus of the review essay.
+The second half of the concentration exam consists of two parts: a review essay (25 double-spaced pages, maximum, not including works cited) and an annotated bibliography (40–70 sources) addressing the topic, issue, or question that has been designated as the focus of the review essay.

-- functions as an implicit argument for the relevance of selected literature in understanding the chosen concentration area as an area.
+- function as an argument for the relevance of selected literature in understanding the chosen concentration area as an area.
 The review essay is not intended to be a comprehensive treatment of research and scholarship in the selected area, nor of all the texts on the annotated bibliography; instead, the essay should use a selection of those texts in a meaningful way.

 - be limited to 25 double-spaced pages or the equivalent, not including the Works Cited or the annotated bibliography; any essay that is over, or substantially under, the 25 page limit will not be accepted for purposes of the exam.

-- draw research and scholarship from the annotated bibliography.
+- draw research and scholarship primarily from the annotated bibliography.